Allen3/NewbieLabNotes/Web/javascript.md

 Similarly, there exists a reverse call: `Symbol.keyFor(symbol)`.

 Also, many system symbols are used by JavaScript internally, and we can check them out in the [Well-known symbols](https://tc39.github.io/ecma262/#sec-well-known-symbols) table.

+## "this" from OOP
+In JavaScript, `this` is calculated dynamically which means the it is up to the context instead of the place where it was initially declared.
+See the ['this' edge-case demo](../tests/jstest/objtest.js).